Warren Buffett once said:

 The simpler tracking physical cash enables also means people are less likely to unknowingly find themselves overdrawn.

-Cash can promote financial inclusion, especially in areas with limited infrastructure.
-It can be essential for individuals who do not have access to banking services or electronic payment methods.
+It can be essential for individuals who do not have access to banking services, such as a checking account or savings accounts, or electronic payment methods.

-Disadvantages of cash payments
+Disadvantages of Cash Payments

-This lack of traceability can be a disadvantage for those who rely on detailed financial records for budgeting, tax purposes, credit history or expense tracking.
+This lack of traceability can be a disadvantage for those who rely on detailed financial records for budgeting, tax purposes, credit history, or expense tracking.

 For significant transactions, such as purchasing high-value items or making large payments, handling cash becomes impractical.